globalapptesting/gat-actions-request-test/README.md

+# PROJECT DISCONTINUED

+This project has been discontinued.
+It will be available as an archive till 22nd march after which it will be removed.
+If you're considering using this or have used it in the past and would like to continue please contact [developers@globalapptesting.com](mailto:developers@globalapptesting.com)

-# GlobalAppTesting - Crowdtesting Github Action
+## GlobalAppTesting - Crowdtesting Github Action

 Launch a test with real testers on real devices, and quickly uncover the highest impact issues.